 - in order to be considered a hurricane, one must have wind speeds of at least 75 mph (or 33 meters per second or 120 km/hour)

-Before we begin with the “how to”, let’s spend a moment reviewing some of the most devastating hurricanes in U.S. history.
+Before get to the “how to”, let’s spend a moment reviewing some of the most devastating hurricanes in U.S. history.
 If we count the death toll, Katrina wasn’t even remotely the most destructive.
 However, it was by far the most costly, over $100 billion dollars were spent to slowly bring things back to normal.

 The most destructive U.S. hurricane took place in Galveston, Texas.
 It claimed over 8,000 souls.
 Of course, that was in 1900, when people were a lot less informed and less prepared for a storm of this magnitude.